 This is another essential type of insurance that E-commerce business owners should consider.
 It will protect your business if a product you sold injured a buyer or damaged his or her property.
 This includes claims regarding manufacturing defects, inadequate labels or warnings, and product malfunctions.
 Product liability insurance is still important even if you are selling products that were made by others.
 As long as you are in the distribution channel, you can be held liable for product claims.

 This may, in fact, be the most important type of insurance on this list for E-commerce business owners.
 It covers the cost of investigating cyberattacks and data breaches and also covers you in the event of a lawsuit from a consumer.
-E-commerce businesses are especially vulnerable to cyber risks since they are cyber-based.
+E-commerce businesses are especially vulnerable to cyber risks.
 They also collect and store sensitive information, including email addresses, usernames, passwords, Social Security numbers, and banking and credit card information.

 As the E-commerce world has catapulted in popularity due to the COVID-19 lockdowns, online retailers have become a huge target for all sorts of hackers.
 From phishing, malware, ransomware, data breaches, and distributed denial of service (DDoS) attacks, cyber liability insurance is now more important than ever.
 The costs of defending against and recovering from these attacks and the litigation that follows is enough to put even the most successful E-commerce website out of business.